sinha1304/ML_projects/Cyclistic Project/Readme.md

  2. Why would casual riders buy Cyclistic annual memberships?
  3. How can Cyclistic use digital media to influence casual riders to become members?

 Raw data available here :(https://divvy-tripdata.s3.amazonaws.com/index.html).
-The data has been made available by Motivate International Inc under this licence (https://www.divvybikes.com/data-license-agreement).
+The data has been made available by Motivate International Inc under this license (https://www.divvybikes.com/data-license-agreement).